-There seems to be a misconception that NGO’s don’t need to submit tax returns to SARS because they don’t pay tax.
+There seems to be a misconception that NGO’s don’t need to submit tax returns to SARS because they don’t pay tax or they don’t have an active source of income (they don’t make money).
 This is not true.
 In fact, there was some recent media coverage about SARS beginning to look into tax compliance of religious bodies and it’s just a matter of time before the sector comes under further scrutiny.

 An example of more stringent control measures by SARS is the possible requirement for an external accountant / auditor to issue S18A Audit Certificates.
 Causes who have not registered with SARS may have got away with it in the past, but these gaps are being swiftly closed.

 Problems you may have if you are not registered with SARS:

 • You may lose out on funders because you don’t have Tax Clearance

 • Staff may need to claim UIF and will be unable to do so

 • You may be losing out on specific tax benefits

 SARS no longer issues a Tax Clearance Certificate.
 Proof of tax clearance is issued in the form of a “Tax Clearance Pin Letter”.
 This document is accessible via eFiling.

 Understanding the tax compliance status functionality on eFiling:

 Do you need help with compliance?